Oldsmobile Custom Cruiser: First generation (1971–1976)

+Though designed without the distinctive glass roof panels of the Vista Cruiser, the Custom Cruiser and its counterparts shared its interior layout; the optional third-row seat was faced forward.
+Similar to the Chevrolet Suburban, the third-row seat was accessed by a split second-row bench seat that folded forward, expanding seating to eight passengers.

+Following the fitment of 5 mph bumpers, the 1974–1976 Custom Cruiser grew to over 19 feet long, becoming one of the longest vehicles ever built by Oldsmobile.

 Chassis

-Technically designated as the GM B-body chassis (and given a B-body serial number by GM), the Oldsmobile Custom Cruiser (and its Buick/Pontiac counterparts) adopted the 127-inch wheelbase of the C-body chassis; shared with the Oldsmobile Ninety-Eight sedan, the Custom Cruiser used a longer wheelbase than Ford/Mercury station wagons (121 inches), the AMC Ambassador (122 inches), and all Chrysler station wagons (124 inches).

-In contrast to the rest of the GM B/C/D-platform vehicles of the time, GM 1971-1976 full-size station wagons used a truck-style rear suspension of multi-leaf springs (in lieu of rear coil springs).
+The Custom Cruiser (and its Buick and Pontiac counterparts) used the GM B-body chassis, extended to the 127-inch wheelbase used by the GM C-body platform (used by the Oldsmobile Ninety-Eight and Buick Electra).
+In contrast to GM B/C/D-platform vehicles of the time, GM 1971–1976 full-size station wagons used a rear suspension of multi-leaf rear springs (in line with the C/K trucks of the time).

-At 5161 lb shipping weight (5186 lb with woodgrain), or about 5400 lb curb weight, the three-seat 1974 Custom Cruiser wagons are the heaviest Oldsmobiles ever built (along with similar versions of the Buick Estate, the model line also serves as the heaviest sedan-based GM vehicle ever produced).
+At 5161 lb shipping weight (5186 lb with woodgrain), or about 5400 lb curb weight, the three-seat 1974 Custom Cruiser wagons are the heaviest Oldsmobiles ever built.
+Along with similar versions of the Buick Estate, the model line also serves as the heaviest sedan-based GM vehicle ever produced.
+The Custom Cruiser used the longest wheelbase in its segment, besting all Chrysler wagons (124 inches), the AMC Ambassador (122 inches), and Ford/Mercury wagons (121 inches), shorter only than the 1973 redesign of the Chevrolet/GMC Suburban (129.5 inches).

 Powertrain

-Oldsmobile offered the 455 cubic-inch Rocket V8 in various states of tune from 1971 until 1976 (though the "Rocket" brand was discontinued in 1975).
+Oldsmobile offered the 455 cubic-inch Rocket V8 in various states of tune from 1971 until 1976 (the "Rocket" brand itself was discontinued in 1975).
 A 190 hp 400 cubic-inch Pontiac V8 was offered for 1975.

-For the entire production of the first-generation Custom Cruiser, the GM Turbo-Hydramatic 400 3-speed automatic was the sole transmission paired with either engine.
+From 1971 to 1976, the model line was offered solely with the GM Turbo-Hydramatic 400 3-speed automatic transmission.

 Body

-Developed effectively as a hybrid of the Delta 88 and the Ninety-Eight, the Custom Cruiser used components from both model lines.
-From the Ninety-Eight, the Custom Cruiser adopted the front fascia and rear quarter panels (and its fender skirts); the Custom Cruiser adopted interior trim elements from both the Delta 88 and Ninety-Eight.
+While sharing its roofline and doors with its divisional counterparts, the body of the Custom Cruiser was styled as a hybrid of the B-body Delta 88 and the C-body Ninety-Eight, using components from both model lines.
+From the Ninety-Eight, the Custom Cruiser shared its front fascia and rear quarter panels (and front fender skirts); the interior adopted trim elements from both the Delta 88 and Ninety-Eight.

-As with its Buick and Pontiac counterparts (and the Mercury Colony Park and Chrysler Town & Country), the Custom Cruiser was offered with simulated woodgrain trim, with nearly 80% of buyers ordering the option.
+In line with the Vista Cruiser, simulated woodgrain trim was offered as an option, with nearly 80% of buyers selecting the feature.

-Following the exterior of the Ninety-Eight, the Custom Cruiser was given a new front bumper for 1972.
-For 1973 and 1974, Oldsmobile added 5-mph bumpers to the front and rear, respectively.
-For 1974, the grille was redesigned.
+During its production, the Custom Cruiser followed the exterior design of Ninety-Eight, receiving a new front bumper for 1972; front and rear 5-mph bumpers were adding during 1973 and 1974, respectively.
+For 1974, the grille underwent a redesign.

 For 1976, the Custom Cruiser received a second revision.
 Largely a preview of the 1977 Oldsmobile 98, the fascia was given four square headlights with outboard marker lights.